qala-io/java-course/docs/programme/hibernate.md

 * Read about Hibernate Proxies
 * Read about Entity Lifecycle in Hibernate (PERSISTED, DETACHED, etc)
-* Read about Identity Generators (ways to generate IDs)
+* Read about Identity Generators (ways to generate IDs).
+Which one would you prefer and why?
+Which of them require communication with DB and which don't?
-* Add Hibernate dependencies and look into classes `Session` and `StatefulPersistenceContext`
+* Add Hibernate dependencies and look into classes `SessionImpl` and `StatefulPersistenceContext`

 # Step 2 - Re-write DAO